zrrichards/fermbot/server/README.md

 |62F         |For 2 days      |Diacetyl Rest       |false                 |
 |34F         |For 14 days     |Cold Crash          |true                  |

-*Note: Including the ramp for a specific-gravity based setpoint doesn't make sense, there is no 'ramp' to a gravity.
+*Note: Including the ramp for a specific-gravity based setpoint is nonsensical, there is no 'ramp' to a gravity.
 Thus, the "includeRamp" property is not applicable setting the ramp to 'false' for the 62F stage means that the beer will be held for two days at 62F, regardless of the amount of time it takes for the beer to reach that temperature.
 The setting of the ramp to 'true' for the 34F means that the 14day clock will start ticking as soon as this stage starts, so if it takes the beer 2 days to go from 62F to 34F, then the beer will be held at 34F for 12 days (14 days in the setpoint minus the two days it takes to reach the setpoint)*